bisqwit/password_codecs/README.md

 * mm4minimal1.py (Python): A Python version of the same.
 * megaman4-model2.png (PNG): An image file used by the above two programs.

-## Episode 6: NES Castlevania II — Simon’s Quest (Dracula II — Noroi no Fuuin)
+## Season 1 Episode 6: NES Castlevania II — Simon’s Quest (Dracula II — Noroi no Fuuin)

 Video link: http://youtu.be/_3ve0YEQEMw
 Episode date: 2016-09-10